Graduate Student Affiliates

 Parker Bach

-Parker Bach is Ph.D. student and Roy H. Park Fellow in the Hussman School of Journalism and Media at UNC-Chapel Hill.
+Parker Bach is Ph.D. student, Roy H. Park Fellow in the Hussman School of Journalism and Media at UNC-Chapel Hill and a Research Assistant with the Social Media Collective at Microsoft Research.
 Parker researches online cultural politics, with particular interests in political humor, youth politics, and the American Right.
 His research incorporates both qualitative and computational methods.
 Parker holds an MA in Media, Culture, & Technology from the University of Virginia.

 Headshot of Sergio Barbosa